 "I am absolutely thrilled to be a part of the OCC Women’s Lacrosse program as it takes on its inaugural season," remarked Fernandez.
 "I feel that the addition of Women’s Lacrosse will be beneficial for both the athletics department and college as a whole.
 I am excited to offer an experience to the student-athletes that will impact them not only on the field but also in the classroom and as citizens in our community.
 It is extremely important to remember that not every person will be given the opportunity to experience collegiate athletics, and it is one that should never be taken for granted.
 I also believe that each athlete should feel comfortable and confident enough to reach their full potential in a friendly environment which Ocean County College most definitely provides.
 I am looking forward to a successful season."

-Ocean County College's Women's Lacrosse team begins its first season in the Spring season of 2020.
+Ocean County College's Women's Lacrosse team begins its first campaign in the Spring season of 2020.